mikeperry-tor/acwiki/home.md

 Excited about joining the team?
 Here is more information on how to get started.

-# IRC meetings schedule
+# IRC/matrix meetings schedule

-We use ​IRC for our weekly meetings and we meet on the ​OFTC network in the #tor-meeting channel.
-The meeting takes place each Thursday at 16:00 UTC and typically lasts for an hour. ​This page can tell you what time this is in your part of the world.
+We use ​IRC for our weekly meetings and we meet on the ​OFTC network in the #tor-meeting channel, this channel is also accesible over the matrix channel at [#tor-meeting:matrix.org](https://matrix.to/#/#tor-meeting:matrix.org).
+The meeting takes place each Thursday at 16:00 UTC and typically lasts for an hour.
 Sometimes, we have to cancel our meeting but we announce cancellations on [our ​mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/anti-censorship-team).
 Besides, our [​meeting pad](https://pad.riseup.net/p/tor-anti-censorship-keep) always shows the date of the next meeting.

 If you want to get involved in Tor's anti-censorship work, try to show up to the team meeting!
 To get an idea of what we discuss in our meetings, take a look at our ​[meeting pad](https://pad.riseup.net/p/tor-anti-censorship-keep).
 In a nutshell, we use our weekly meetings to: